Digital Rebel

 Agents, not tools

-I set this up like I'd set up a real team.
-Not a pile of tools, but actual roles.
+I set this up the way I'd set up a real team.
+Actual roles, not a pile of tools.
 Who owns what, who hands off to whom, who gets the final call.

 Each agent has a clear job, its own context, and something measurable to hit.
 The handoffs are spelled out so nothing quietly falls through the cracks.